AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 A Dispatcher can be used in front of an author instance to improve authoring performance.
 To configure an authoring Dispatcher, do the following:

-1. Install a Dispatcher in a web server (this could be Apache or IIS web server, see [Installing Dispatcher](dispatcher-install.md)).
+1. Install a Dispatcher in a web server (an Apache or IIS web server, see [Installing Dispatcher](dispatcher-install.md)).
-1. You may wish to test the newly installed Dispatcher against a working AEM publish instance, to ensure that a baseline correct install has been acheived.
+1. Test the newly installed Dispatcher against a working AEM publish instance.
+Doing so ensures that a baseline-correct install was achieved.
 1. Now make sure that the Dispatcher is able to connect via TCP/IP to your author instance.
-1. Replace the sample dispatcher.any file with the author_dispatcher.any file provided with the [Dispatcher download](release-notes.md#downloads).
+1. Replace the sample `dispatcher.any` file with the `author_dispatcher.any` file provided with the [Dispatcher download](release-notes.md#downloads).
 1. Open the `author_dispatcher.any` in a text editor and make the following changes:

-    1. Change the `/hostname` and `/port` of the `/renders` section to point to your author instance.
+    1. Change the `/hostname` and `/port` of the `/renders` section so they point to your author instance.
-    1. Change the `/docroot` of the `/cache` section to point to a cache directory.
-In case you are using [AEM with Touch UI](https://helpx.adobe.com/experience-manager/6-3/sites/developing/using/touch-ui-concepts.html), see the warning above.
+    1. Change the `/docroot` of the `/cache` section so they point to a cache directory.
+In case you are using [AEM with Touch UI](https://experienceleague.adobe.com/docs/experience-manager-65/developing/introduction/touch-ui-concepts.html?lang=en), see the warning above.
     1. Save the changes.

 1. Delete all existing files in the `/cache` > `/docroot` directory which you configured above.